isomerpages/nlb-biblioasia/_oct-to-dec-2024/30 Years of the Great Singapore Workout.md

   variations and helped to make Singaporeans lead a more physically active life.
 image: /images/Vol 20 Issue 3/Singapore Workout/workout_img5a.jpg
 ---
-#### Launched in 1993, the Great Singapore Workout has spawned variations and helped to make Singaporeans lead a more physically active life.&nbsp;
+#### Launched in 1993, the Great Singapore Workout helped spread the message that being physically active was important.

 By Lim Tin Seng